Feyerabend/ABC80/abc802/README.md

 machine can do in general.
 It doesn't indicate the possibilities, they only convey a test of something.
 Mostly is has been for speed ..

+Today when almost all interests on 'retro computers' are in the spotlight of how and if they are able to play games, and in this area the ABC802 can not compete, benchmarks shows other aspects.

 Besides that, they can be fun to look at.
 The following are benchmarks that have been done through the early years of personal computing, when programming in BASIC was the primary choice.
 It was the time when the BASIC came in ROMs, and basically was the computer software/operating system.
 But also there are some new retro